-Fourment, Darling, AE & Holmes, EC 2017, 'The Impact of Migratory Flyways on the Spread of Avian Influenza Virus in North America', BMC Evolutionary Biology, vol. 17, no. 1.View/Download from: UTS OPUS or Publisher's site
+Fourment, Darling, AE & Holmes, EC 2017, 'The Impact of Migratory Flyways on the Spread of Avian Influenza Virus in North America', BMC Evolutionary Biology, vol. 17, no. 1.View/Download from: Publisher's site

 Wild birds are the major reservoir hosts for influenza A viruses (AIVs) and have been implicated in the emergence of pandemic events in livestock and human populations.
 Understanding how AIVs spread within and across continents is therefore critical to the development of successful strategies to manage and reduce the impact of influenza outbreaks.
 In North America many bird species undergo seasonal migratory movements along a North-South axis, thereby fostering opportunities for viruses to spread over long distances.
 However, the role played by such avian flyways in shaping the genetic structure of AIV populations has proven controversial.
 To assess the relative contribution of bird migration along flyways to the genetic structure of AIV we performed a large-scale phylogeographic study of viruses sampled in the USA and Canada, involving the analysis of 3805 to 4505 sequences from 36 to 38 geographic localities depending on the gene data set.
 To assist this we developed a maximum likelihood-based genetic algorithm to explore a wide range of complex spatial models, thereby depicting a more complete picture of the migration network than previous studies.
 Based on phylogenies estimated from nucleotide data sets, our results show that AIV migration rates within flyways are significantly higher than those between flyways, indicating that the migratory patterns of birds play a key role in pathogen dispersal.
 These findings provide valuable insights into the evolution, maintenance and transmission of AIVs, in turn allowing the development of improved programs for surveillance and risk assessment.

-Reid, C, Wyrsch, E, Roy Chowdhury, P, Zingali, T, Liu, M, Darling, A, Chapman, T & Djordjevic, S 2017, 'Porcine commensal Escherichia coli: A reservoir for class 1 integrons associated with IS26'.View/Download from: UTS OPUS or Publisher's site
+Reid, C, Wyrsch, E, Chowdhury, PR, Zingali, T, Liu, M, Darling, A, Chapman, T & Djordjevic, S 2017, 'Porcine commensal Escherichia coli: A reservoir for class 1 integrons associated with IS26'.View/Download from: Publisher's site

 Porcine faecal waste is a serious environmental pollutant.
 Carriage of antimicrobial-resistance genes (ARGs) and virulence-associated genes (VAGs), and the zoonotic potential of commensal Escherichia coli from swine are largely unknown.
 Furthermore, little is known about the role of commensal E. coli as contributors to the mobilization of ARGs between food animals and the environment.
 Here, we report whole-genome sequence analysis of 103 class 1 integron-positive E. coli from the faeces of healthy pigs from two commercial production facilities in New South Wales, Australia.
 Most strains belonged to phylogroups A and B1, and carried VAGs linked with extraintestinal infection in humans.
 The 103 strains belonged to 37 multilocus sequence types and clonal complex 10 featured prominently.
 Seventeen ARGs were detected and 97 % (100/103) of strains carried three or more ARGs.
 Heavy-metal-resistance genes merA, cusA and terA were also common.
 IS26 was observed in 98 % (101/103) of strains and was often physically associated with structurally diverse class 1 integrons that carried unique genetic features, which may be tracked.
 This study provides, to our knowledge, the first detailed genomic analysis and point of reference for commensal E. coli of porcine origin in Australia, facilitating tracking of specific lineages and the mobile resistance genes they carry.

-Joss, TV, Burke, CM, Hudson, BJ, Darling, AE, Forer, M, Alber, DG, Charles, IG & Stow, NW 2016, 'Bacterial Communities Vary between Sinuses in Chronic Rhinosinusitis Patients.', Frontiers in Microbiology, vol. 6, pp. 1-11.View/Download from: UTS OPUS or Publisher's site
+Joss, TV, Burke, CM, Hudson, BJ, Darling, AE, Forer, M, Alber, DG, Charles, IG & Stow, NW 2016, 'Bacterial Communities Vary between Sinuses in Chronic Rhinosinusitis Patients.', Frontiers in Microbiology, vol. 6, pp. 1-11.View/Download from: Publisher's site

 Chronic rhinosinusitis (CRS) is a common and potentially debilitating disease characterized by inflammation of the sinus mucosa for longer than 12 weeks.
 Bacterial colonization of the sinuses and its role in the pathogenesis of this disease is an ongoing area of research.
 Recent advances in culture-independent molecular techniques for bacterial identification have the potential to provide a more accurate and complete assessment of the sinus microbiome, however there is little concordance in results between studies, possibly due to differences in the sampling location and techniques.
 This study aimed to determine whether the microbial communities from one sinus could be considered representative of all sinuses, and examine differences between two commonly used methods for sample collection, swabs, and tissue biopsies.
 High-throughput DNA sequencing of the bacterial 16S rRNA gene was applied to both swab and tissue samples from multiple sinuses of 19 patients undergoing surgery for treatment of CRS.
 Results from swabs and tissue biopsies showed a high degree of similarity, indicating that swabbing is sufficient to recover the microbial community from the sinuses.
 Microbial communities from different sinuses within individual patients differed to varying degrees, demonstrating that it is possible for distinct microbiomes to exist simultaneously in different sinuses of the same patient.
 The sequencing results correlated well with culture-based pathogen identification conducted in parallel, although the culturing missed many species detected by sequencing.
 This finding has implications for future research into the sinus microbiome, which should take this heterogeneity into account by sampling patients from more than one sinus.